 - Project planning, including specifications, limits the scope of functions in the ERP system to the most important.

 - State the company's target cost framework from the outset.
-This allows you to calculate the possibilities right at the beginning and to identify and weigh up cost-related outliers.
+This allows the possibilities to be calculated right at the start and cost-related outliers to be recognised and weighed up.

-Three tips on how to better estimate internal costs:
+Three tips on how you can better estimate internal costs:

 1. include references in your selection

-The experiences of other companies in the same or similar industry can be very useful for you when buying an ERP system.
-On the one hand, you can get initial ideas on the choice of provider and, on the other hand, estimate how long such an ERP project can take.
-In addition, these companies may have tips on how to put together a project team or how long the user acclimatisation phase will take.
+The experience of other companies in the same or similar sectors can be very useful for you when purchasing an ERP system.
+On the one hand, you can get some initial ideas for selecting a provider and, on the other, you can estimate how long an ERP project can take.
+These companies may also have tips on how to put together a project team or how long the familiarisation phase for users will take.

 2. seek advice from the provider

-If you have already shortlisted an ERP provider, ask what they think about the implementation and staff training.
-Here, too, you can ask for the opinions of their references.
+If you have already shortlisted an ERP provider, ask what their views are on implementation and employee training.
+You can also obtain the opinions of their references here.

 3. involve your employees

-Through the Selection procedure and the ERP implementation, when the ERP system is presented to the users, you are already familiar with its processes.
-Therefore, do not underestimate the time it takes to find your way around the system.
-It is best to involve some employees from different departments during the project.
+Through the Selection procedure and ERP implementation, by the time the ERP system is introduced to the users, you will already be familiar with its processes.
+Therefore, do not underestimate the time it takes to familiarise yourself with the system.
+It is best to involve employees from different departments during the project.